shubhgoel20/shubhgoel20.github.io/content/project/DenoiseEEG/index.md

 I initially created a basic MLP architecture and gradually enhanced its complexity by incorporating 1-D Convolution layers, LSTM layers, and ResNet-inspired skip connections.
 Our final model achieved an impressive Pearson Correlation Coefficient (PCC) of 0.933.
-Unlike some existing DL approaches, I used actual EEG data from lift and grasp tasks [2], avoiding synthetic noise and ensuring authentic signal representation.
+Unlike some existing DL approaches, I used actual EEG data from lift and grasp tasks, avoiding synthetic noise and ensuring authentic signal representation.
 I utilized ICA using the EEGLAB toolbox in MATLAB to generate the necessary noisy
 EEG-clean EEG pairs for training.